 A pipe must leave the boiler and exit in to a drain.

-All boilers by law must have a sedbuk efficiency rating of A or B, this means that they mut be “condensing”, all condensing boiler’s produce condensation, this condensation leaves the boiler (in liquid form) via a waste pipe, this waste pipe must exit in to a drain, either an outside drain or it can “tap” in to a sink/bath/washing machine waste inside the property, the pipe must have a downward slope of at least 5%.
+All boilers by law must have a sedbuk efficiency rating of A, this means that they must be “condensing”, all condensing boiler’s produce condensation, this condensation leaves the boiler (in liquid form) via a waste pipe, this waste pipe must exit in to a drain, either an outside drain or it can “tap” in to a sink/bath/washing machine waste inside the property, the pipe must have a downward slope of at least 5 degrees.